itzg/docker-minecraft-server/minecraft-server/README.md

 ## Server configuration

+### Difficulty

+The difficulty level (default: hard) can be set like:

+    docker run -d -e DIFFICULTY=peaceful

+Valid values are: `peaceful`, `easy`, `normal`, and `hard`, and an error message will be output in the logs if it's not one of these values.

 ### Op/Administrator Players

 To add more "op" (aka adminstrator) users to your Minecraft server, pass the Minecraft usernames separated by commas via the `OPS` environment variable, such as